-Based on emerging research on the science of gratitude, Open Circle will develop, pilot, and assess new gratitude components for its student curriculum and teacher professional development program for social and emotional learning in elementary schools.
+Open Circle will develop, pilot, and assess new gratitude components for its student curriculum and teacher professional development program.

 The workshops, courses, trainings, and publications at the Institute utilize the Relational-Cultural Model of development, which focuses on 'growth-fostering relationships' as central to positive human development.

 This research looked at longitudinal data about adult memories of abuse-related traumas from childhood.
 Findings from this project can be used to design interventions for and promote the health and wellbeing of victims of childhood sexual abuse and violence.

 The project involves a needs assessment of child and adolescent refugee mental health services in New Hampshire and utilizes community dialogue strategies for integrating youth, family, provider, school and community knowledge and expertise towards addressing refugee mental health needs especially as it relates to trauma and in the context of resettlement.

 This project seeks to promote healthy and productive connections between men and women, girls and boys, and within families, organizations, and society.

 This Grant Program supports research towards comprehending the relationship between healthy child development and the role of culture and society.
 Researchers from universities and research institutions in the U.S are eligible to apply.